LebmontG/Pattern-Recognition/README.md

-# Program Homework of Pattern-Recognition
+# Program Assignment of Pattern-Recognition